tschanzer/nsw-topo-split/README.md

                         do not expand overlaps to eliminate white space -f, --force-download  download the original map, even if it already exists in the output directory
+  -d [DPI], --dpi [DPI]
+                        rasterize the output to the specified resolution (default: 300 DPI); if this option is not given, then the output will not be rasterized.
+WARNING: this may make gridlines hard to see on some map editions.
+It will also increase processing time, and file size for mode=map.
 ```

 For example, the [quick example](#quick-example) above will produce three PDFs